FuzzyGrim/blog/_posts/posts/2021-06-21-privacy-alternatives.md

 [Tutanota](https://tutanota.com/) - Another good free email alternative, Tutanota is an email service with a focus on security and privacy through the use of encryption, located in Germany.
 Free accounts up to 1 GB.

-If you want some aliases for your email you can choose of these two services:
+If you want some aliases for your email you can choose one of these two services:

 [Anonaddy](https://anonaddy.com/) - Anonymous forwarding email service.
 Forwarded email can be encrypted (OpenPGP).
 Create Unlimited Email Aliases For Free